 Our majors are involved in nearly every aspect of the university's life.
 In addition to participating in student government and groups like the Black Student Union, the College Democrats and the College Republicans, political science majors can be found at the core of Pacific's nationally ranked speech and debate team and on many of its athletics teams.
 In 2016, the department launched the Sacramento Governance Summer Program that gives students the opportunity to earn 8 units while studying and interning in Sacramento during the summer.

 Build a Solid Foundation for Your Future

-Many Pacific political science students find that an education in political science is an excellent foundation for careers in law, government, and public policy, while others pursue careers in fields including education, marketing and technology.
-All of our students, however, graduate with a passion for knowledge that gives them a unique perspective as they move forward in life as well-rounded, thoughtful, dedicated citizens intent on making an impact in the world.
+Many Pacific political science students find that an education in political science is an excellent foundation for careers in law, government and public policy, while others pursue careers in fields including education, marketing and technology.
+All of our students, however, graduate with a passion for knowledge that gives them a unique perspective as they move forward in life as well-rounded, thoughtful and dedicated citizens intent on making an impact in the world.